zebmoffat/Terminal-Portfolio/README.md

-My portfolio website to showcase my information and work in the style of a terminal.
+A portfolio website to showcase my information and work in the style of a terminal.
+Built with React.